osteele/p5-server/docs/proxy-cache.md

 requests to the CDN servers, aside from `max-age` and `s-maxage`, are `immutable`, `public`, and `private`, which don't affect the caching policy.

-Resources in the cache are not currently checked for expiration.
-This is probably okay for the accepted use of the cache, since the cached resources should not change.
-In order to force the cache to re-fill, it is currently necessary to run `p5 proxy-cache clear` followed by `p5 proxy-cache warm`.

 ## Appendix: JSON Recipes

 With the `--json` option, the output can be used with